Teaching tolerance in the classroom can be challenging. But if you teach in a special education setting, it is even more challenging.

 Our goal is to provide our students with the skills they need to be the best people they can be.
 One of those skills is learning how to tolerate people who do not look, act, or talk like you do.
 Tolerance means knowing what questions are appropriate and not appropriate to ask if you don’t know the person.

 My goal is that by teaching tolerance, it will eventually grow into acceptance.
-My hope is that by high school, my students are blind to the color of the skin of the person sitting next to them.
+My hope is that by high school, my students are accepting and supportive of everyone, regardless of the color of their skin, background, culture, or disability.
 Actually, this is my hope for all students.

-If you would like a free social story to use with your students on tolerance, then click the button below this video.
+If you would like a free social story to help with teaching tolerance, then click the button below this video.
 Add it to the lesson plans you already have for Martin Luther King day next week.

 “The highest result of education is tolerance.” ~ Helen Keller